GetPageSpeed/nginx-extras-docs/docs/lua/websocket.md

 variables or in the `ngx.ctx` table.
 These places all have their own data copies for each request.

-## TODO

-## Community

-## English Mailing List

-The [openresty-en](https://groups.google.com/group/openresty-en) mailing list is for English speakers.

-## Chinese Mailing List

-The [openresty](https://groups.google.com/group/openresty) mailing list is for Chinese speakers.

-## Bugs and Patches

-Please report bugs or submit patches by

-1. creating a ticket on the [GitHub Issue Tracker](http://github.com/agentzh/lua-resty-websocket/issues),
-1. or posting to the [OpenResty community](http://wiki.nginx.org/HttpLuaModule#Community).

 ## See Also
 * Blog post [WebSockets with OpenResty](https://medium.com/p/1778601c9e05) by Aapo Talvensaari.
 * the ngx_lua module: http://wiki.nginx.org/HttpLuaModule